• It’s Now or Never Sale – Ends Nov 29th!

 Optometrist adjusting the frames of prescription eyeglasses

-Another issue to pay attention to is a wrong prescription when changing glasses.
+Another issue to pay attention to is a wrong new prescription when changing glasses.
 If you don't know how to read glasses prescription, ask!
 This happens when your glasses are over correcting or under correcting your vision.
 In this case, you won't be able to adjust to new glasses.
 Errors during an eye exam or errors in the measurement process or the making of the glasses themselves can all be factors leading to a false prescription.

 Human errors may sometimes occur despite the mainly digital creation of lenses and a dispensing optician's meticulousness in taking measurements properly.
 In these cases, no matter how much time you take to get used to new glasses, you will keep experiencing issues with your vision.